jiinkee/hearts/FIT2102_2019_Assignment_2/README.md

 After the tests have run successfully, your player will join the tournament by immediately playing ten games against selected opponents.
 After that, it will be selected at random to play against newcomers.

 The server for the course is at <https://fit2102.monash> with the following pages:
-- [The uploader] (https://fit2102.monash/uploader/): after logging in, this page will allow you to upload your code and compete in the tournament.
+- [The uploader](https://fit2102.monash/uploader/): after logging in, this page will allow you to upload your code and compete in the tournament.
-- [The ladder] (https://fit2102.monash/ladder.php): this page will display the scores of the last tournament run.
+- [The ladder](https://fit2102.monash/ladder.php): this page will display the scores of the last tournament run.

 Once you upload your player, you will see two links on the page:
 - `home.php`: shows your current ranking, last upload, and previous games played.